saltysystems/overworld/doc/demo.md

 we'll define in our wire protocol.

 Now that we have defined the API boilerplate, we can start writing some application code!
-The first thing we need to do is setup the initial gen_zone server state.
-By default, gen_zone will let anyone connect without authentication and will update the game world at 30 ticks per second.
+The first thing we need to do is setup the initial ow_zone server state.
+By default, ow_zone will let anyone connect without authentication and will update the game world at 30 ticks per second.
 This should be totally OK for our purposes.